Water ball: Safety

-The U.S. Consumer Product Safety Commission has warned of the dangers of the balls being used in a safe manner.
-The Commission is aware of two incidents involving water balls.
-In one, a child was found unresponsive after being inside the ball for a very brief period of time.
-In the second incident, a person inside the ball suffered a fracture when it fell out of a shallow, above-ground pool onto hard ground.
+The U.S. Consumer Product Safety Commission warned of the dangers of using the balls.
+The Commission noted two incidents involving water balls.
+In one, a child was found unresponsive after being inside the ball for a brief period of time.
+In the second incident, a person inside the ball suffered a fracture when the ball fell out of a shallow, above-ground pool onto hard ground.

 On a river in Ireland.
-When used on moving waters the balls must be secured with ropes.
+When used on moving water, the balls must be secured with ropes.

 Construction

-Many water balls are constructed from polyvinyl chloride (PVC) 0.8–1.0 mm thick.
-Thermoplastic polyurethanes (TPU) are the best choice for use in cold weather or on snow.
+Many water balls are constructed from polyvinyl chloride (PVC), 0.8–1.0 mm thick.
+Thermoplastic polyurethanes (TPU) is the best choice for use in cold weather or on snow.
 Some water balls are made from a PVC–TPU mix.
 More expensive balls use 100% TPU.
-Balls are typically made in China, and come in various sizes.
-A typical water ball stores flat and weighs 15 kilograms, and can be inflated in under a minute with a good air pump.
-Some models also have hand grips on the outside, and the surface can be printed on.
+Balls are typically made in China and come in various sizes.
+A typical water ball stores flat, weighs 15 kilograms, and can be inflated in under a minute.
+Some models have hand grips on the outside, and the surface can be printed on.